ShakirSofi/johnwlambert.github.io/_posts/2019-10-02-camera-calibration.markdown

 $$-R^Tt$$

 This can also be obtained via an RQ decomposition of $$KR$$, since we wish to find the product of two matrices, where the rightmost matrix is orthogonal.

+## Stereo Image Rectification

+- Reprojectimage planes onto a common plane parallel to the line between camera centers

+- Pixel motion is horizontal after this transforma7on

+- Two homographies(3x3 transform), one for each input image reprojection

+- C. Loop and Z. Zhang.
+Computing Rectifying Homographies for Stereo Vision.
+IEEE Conf.
+Computer Vision and PaWern Recognition (CVPR), 1999.